FerretDB/FerretDB/website/docs/reference/glossary.md

 #### ObjectId

 A defining 12-byte type that ensures singularity and uniques within a collection and are used to represent the default values for the `_id` fields.
-It contains a 4-byte timestamp value measured in seconds, uniquely random machine and process-generated ID, and an incremental counter.

 #### operator